This article is for Reviewers.

 When proofreading translations, your role as a Reviewer is to make sure that all content is brand aligned before it gets published.
 In a typical workflow, review comes after translation and editing, and is the last step before content is published.
 As a Reviewer, while viewing translations in the CAT tool, you can take the following actions:

 - Reject to send a translation back to a previous step, typically to editing, in the workflow.
 This usually means you are sending the translation back to the translation agency for another look.

-You can confirm the translations for individual strings, or confirm all of the strings in the current list during the submit step (see Submit Translations, below).
-Confirming individual strings is a good way to keep track of the strings that you have reviewed.
-Confirmed strings can be changed (rejected or edited) during the current session, before you submit the strings to the next workflow step.
+Saving individual strings is a good way to keep track of the strings that you have reviewed.
+Saved strings can be changed (rejected or edited) during the current session, before you submit the strings to the next workflow step.

 - Click a translated string.

 - Click the check mark at the top of the list.
 (A check mark will be placed next to the translated string.)

 Save a String with Multiple Segments